-The simulation data for precipitation and IWV used to produce Figs. 3b-d, 4, 5, 6, 7, 9d, S1, S2, S3, S4, and Tab.
-2, as well as post-processed humidity, instability, temperature, and wind model data used for Figs 8, 9b-c, 10, S5 and S6, are accessible at https://doi.org/10.5445/IR/1000127550.
-Regarding observations, all data sets were provided by other groups or institutions, hence access is only possible after agreement with the corresponding authors.
-Most of which belong to the HyMeX/MISTRALS data repository.
-All observational data sets are referenced and contact details are provided when available.
+Data availability.
+The simulation data for precipitation and IWV used to produce Figs. 3b-d, 4, 5, 6, 7, 9d, S1, S2, S3, and S4 and Table 2, as well as post-processed humidity, instability, temperature, and wind model data used for Figs. 8, 9b-c, 10, S5, and S6, are accessible at https://doi.org/10.5445/IR/1000127550 (Caldas-Alvarez, 2021).
+Regarding observations, all data sets were provided by other groups or institutions; hence access is only possible after agreement with the corresponding authors.
+Most of the data belong to the HyMeX/MISTRALS data repository.
+All observational data sets are referenced, and contact details are provided when available.